oceanobservatories/ooi-status/README.md

 conda deactivate
 ```

-Confirm ooi-status is started properly by running the command listed earlier and verify it shows 3 new processes:
+Confirm ooi-status is started properly by running the command listed at the start of this section and verify it shows 3 new processes similar to the ones listed right after that command.

 ## DDL Generation